VDOE Special Education and Student Services (SESS) Frequently Asked Questions

 Early Childhood Education

-All local early intervention systems continue to operate at some level.
+All local early intervention (EI) systems continue to operate at some level.
 Many local systems are no longer providing in-person services or visits.
 Where appropriate and feasible, telehealth is being used for eligibility determination, assessment for service planning, initial and annual Individualized Family Service Plan (IFSP) meetings, IFSP reviews, and IFSP services (including service coordination).
-With the exception of initial assessments for service planning, the term telehealth includes services delivered by phone (audio) or through videoconferencing (audio-visual) technology.
-Telehealth delivery of initial assessments for service planning must be conducted using videoconferencing (audio-visual).

 As long as local early intervention systems have the means (phone, fax, secure email, U.S. mail) to send notification/referral to the local school division and VDOE, they are expected to do so.
-If the local early intervention system has no means by which to send notification/referral, then those circumstances must be documented in the child’s Early Intervention Record and the notification/referral sent as soon access to a means of transmitting the notification information is accessible.
-Therefore, it should be expected that referrals may continue to be sent from Part C to Part B. As noted in Question 16 above, OSEP has not provided a waiver of federal timelines.
+If the local early intervention system has no means by which to send notification/referral, then those circumstances must be documented in the child’s EI record and the notification/referral sent as soon access to a means of transmitting the notification information is accessible.
+Therefore, it should be expected that referrals will continue to be sent from Part C to Part B. As noted above, OSEP has not provided a waiver of federal timelines.

 Please refer to the Transition from Early Intervention to Early Childhood Special Education FAQ-This is a Word document. for more information.

-The OSEP recognizes that there are reasons that a referral may be late due to reasons that are beyond the control of the local Part C early intervention agency and/or LEA.
+The Office of Special Education Programs (OSEP) recognizes that there are reasons that a referral may be late due to reasons that are beyond the control of the local Part C early intervention agency and/or LEA.
 OSEP previously provided the following examples:

 - withdrawal of parental consent, the child moved, or any extenuating circumstance;